 Gurnet Point 25

-A handsome and versatile Down-east style powerboat designed and built by New England Craftsmen.
-Jamie Lowell, a 6th generation designer of Maine lobster boats, designed the Gurnet Point 25.
+A handsome and versatile Downeast style powerboat designed by Jamie Lowell, 6th-generation designer of Maine lobster boats.
+Trailerable.
+Federally documented up to 5 tons.

-The Gurnet Point 25, with its wide 8-½ foot beam is legally trailerable without special permits or restrictions.
-This is especially desirable because of the high cost and limited availability of dock space.
+The Gurnet Point 25 with its wide 8-½ foot beam is legally trailerable without special permits or restrictions.